BonnierNews/bigquery-schema-generator/README.md

 ```
 $ python3 generate_schema.py <sample_data_file> --encryption_key_id <key_column_name> --personal_columns <column_names>
 ```
-sample_data_file: path to the sample file to be analyzed
+`sample_data_file`: path to the sample file to be analyzed

-encryption_key_id: If dataset is to be encrypted the column to use for keys, usually the user id.
+`encryption_key_id`: If dataset is to be encrypted the column to use for keys, usually the user id.

+`personal_columns`: Columns that contain personal information.

 This will return the generated schema to stdout.
 To save it to a file:
 ```